-Are you fed up being contacted by Harlands Debt Collectors?
+Are you fed up with being contacted by Harlands Services?
 Are you unable to pay them back?
 Are the debts not yours?
-Are they threatening take you to court?
-If you answer yes to any (or all) of these questions, read on for more information, as you may find you don’t need to pay the debt back.
+Are they threatening to take you to court?
+If you answer yes to any (or all!) of these questions, read on for more information, as you may find you don’t need to pay the debt back.

 Find your best debt solution (in 1 minute!)

 Is all this information starting to feel overwhelming?
 Don’t panic!
 I’ve put together a 4 question debt calculator so you can quickly and easily find the best solution for you.
 If you’re eligible for the new government scheme, you could write off up to 85% of your debt!
 Answer the four questions now.

 What does Harlands Debt Collection Process look like?